tw4l/brunnhilde/README.md

 ### HFS-formatted disk images

 **Important note: unhfs, the command-line version of HFSExplorer, until recently had a bug that prevented some files from being extracted from HFS disks.
-Be sure that you have the [bugfix release](https://sourceforge.net/projects/catacombae/files/HFSExplorer/0.23.1%20%28snapshot%202016-09-02%29/) of HFSExplorer installed.
-In BitCurator 1.7.106+, this issue is fixed in the standard installation.**
+Be sure that you have the [bugfix release](https://sourceforge.net/projects/catacombae/files/HFSExplorer/0.23.1%20%28snapshot%202016-09-02%29/) of HFSExplorer installed.**

+**BitCurator does not have this problem since BitCurator 1.7.106**

 To characterize HFS formatted disks in Brunnhilde, pass both the `-d` and `--hfs` flags as arguments, and be sure to use a raw disk image as the source (HFSExplorer is unable to process forensically packaged disk images).
 This functionality works "off the shelf" in BitCurator.
 Non-BitCurator environments will require you to install additional [dependencies](https://github.com/tw4l/brunnhilde#dependencies).

-To extract AppleDouble resource forks from HFS-formatted disk images, pass the `--resforks` flag in addition to `-d` and `--hfs`.
+To extract AppleDouble resource forks from HFS-formatted disk images, pass the `--hfs_resforks` or `--resforks` flag in addition to `-d` and `--hfs`.

+To instruct `unhfs`/HFS Explorer to extract files from a speciic partition rather than using its default autodetection, pass the partition number as an integer with the `--hfs_partition` flag, e.g. `--hfs_partition 1`.

+To instruct `unhfs`/HFS Explorer to extract only a specific file or directory from the HFS file system, pass the POSIX path with the `hfs_fsroot` flag, e.g. `--hfs_fsroot /Users/tessa/backup/` or `--hfs_fsroot "my backup.dmg"`.

 ### Dependencies